AshirRaza/IoT-Assignment/README.md

 **Total Data Accumulation**:
 The variable mqtt_bytes_sent_total accumulates the total amount of data (in bytes) transmitted over time.
 This metric allows us to compare the communication load of the adaptive sampling approach versus an oversampled system.

+---

+## Troubleshooting and Additional Notes

+This section provides guidance on common issues you may encounter while setting up and running the project, along with some additional observations and recommendations.

+### Troubleshooting

+1. **WiFi Connection Issues**
+   - **Symptoms:**
+     - The serial monitor shows messages like “Connecting to WiFi...” without ever displaying “WiFi connected.”
+     - The device fails to obtain an IP address.
+   - **Solutions:**
+     - Double-check the WiFi credentials (`ssid` and `password`) in the code.
+     - Ensure that the ESP32 is within range of the router and that there are no network outages.
+     - Verify the static IP configuration (if used) is correct, including the gateway, subnet mask, and DNS settings.
+     - If using static IP, try switching to DHCP temporarily to rule out misconfiguration.

+2. **MQTT Connection and Publish Failures**
+   - **Symptoms:**
+     - The code prints “MQTT connect failed” or “Publish failed.”
+     - No messages appear when subscribing to the specified MQTT topic.
+   - **Solutions:**
+     - Confirm that the MQTT broker is reachable (for example, using an MQTT client such as MQTT Explorer).
+     - Verify the broker address and port (e.g., `test.mosquitto.org` on port 1883) are correct.
+     - Check network connectivity and ensure that the ESP32 is connected to WiFi before attempting MQTT communication.
+     - Increase the number of MQTT reconnection attempts or add more debug messages to trace the connection states.

+3. **FFT or Sampling Data Issues**
+   - **Symptoms:**
+     - The dominant frequency values appear inconsistent or too low/high.
+     - Sample values from the sensor or simulated signal do not match expectations.
+   - **Solutions:**
+     - Confirm that the signal generation function (`generateSignal()`) is correctly implemented.
+     - Verify that the ADC (or simulated analog reading) configuration matches the actual hardware setup.
+     - Look at the serial monitor output from the FFT task to ensure the correct windows (Hamming, etc.) are applied.
+     - Check that the buffer sizes and sampling counts are correctly set and that the synchronization mechanisms (mutexes and semaphores) are working properly.

+4. **Deep Sleep and RTC Memory Issues**
+   - **Symptoms:**
+     - Critical state variables (such as cycle count or sampling frequency) do not persist across deep sleep cycles.
+     - The device behaves as though it has reset completely after each sleep.
+   - **Solutions:**
+     - Ensure that variables meant to persist are declared with `RTC_DATA_ATTR`.
+     - Verify the deep sleep duration and wake-up conditions using `esp_sleep_enable_timer_wakeup()`.
+     - Ensure that the code properly reads and applies the RTC-stored values upon wake-up.

+5. **Power Consumption Measurement Discrepancies**
+   - **Symptoms:**
+     - Measured power consumption does not match expected values.
+   - **Solutions:**
+     - Check that any external power monitoring devices (e.g., INA219) are calibrated.
+     - Make sure that power spikes (e.g., during WiFi or transmission events) are understood as temporary increases.
+     - Consider measuring power consumption over longer periods to get average values.

+### Additional Notes

+- **System Adaptability:**
+  The adaptive sampling scheme dynamically adjusts the sampling rate according to the signal’s dominant frequency determined via FFT analysis.
+This can lead to significant reductions in data transmission volume and overall power consumption compared to a fixed (oversampled) approach.

+- **Task Prioritization and FreeRTOS:**
+  The project uses FreeRTOS to manage multiple concurrent tasks.
+If you encounter delays or watchdog timeouts, consider reviewing task priorities and stack sizes in the FreeRTOS configuration.

+- **Dual Communication Channels:**
+  Both MQTT (WiFi) and LoRaWAN transmission are used.
+While MQTT provides near real-time local communication, LoRaWAN is intended for low-power, long-range communication.
+Verify that both communication channels are correctly set up in your network and account for potential interference.

+- **Grafana Integration:**
+  For visualizing metrics (such as aggregated sensor data, latency, and data volume), you can set up a Grafana dashboard using MQTT as a data source.
+This allows you to monitor system performance trends over time.

+- **Further Enhancements:**
+  - Consider implementing adaptive duty cycles in deep sleep, where the device dynamically adjusts sleep duration based on activity levels.
+  - Implement additional error logging to capture transient faults in the network or FFT calculations.
+  - Validate the system under different environmental conditions or input signals to fine-tune the adaptive sampling algorithm.

+By following these troubleshooting steps and additional recommendations, users can diagnose and resolve common issues that may arise when deploying the system.
+This documentation also highlights the design choices made in the system to balance performance, power consumption, and reliable data transmission.